 The AA divert IOM is not impacted by transit AA subs in the divert parent.
 The ISA host IOM egress datapath functions to convert the parent SAP into transit AA-subs that are then handled by the ISA consistent with all other AA-sub features.
-The ISA itself treats all AA-subs equally regardless of whether the AA sub is from ESM, from a SAP, or from a transit subscriber in a parent SAP/spoke.
+The ISA itself treats all AA-subs equally regardless of whether the AA sub is from ESM, from DSM, from an SAP, or from a transit subscriber in a parent SAP/spoke.

-Prefix transit subs can only be created on IOM3-xp as host IOM.
-Asymmetry removal requires IOM3-xp as both host and divert IOM
+Prefix transit subs can only be created on IOM3-xp as host IOM, or with MS-ISM as host for ISA2.
+Asymmetry removal requires IOM3-xp or MS-ISM as host and IOM3-xp or newer (IMM) as divert IOM.